Davidholmes1993/groupwork_lrg/README.md

 A python program to parse an XML file and output into a bed file the chromosome number, the start and end genomic coordinates for each exon, the exon number and if it is a forward or reverse strand.
 The user can select the coordinates using either genome build GRCh37 or GRCh38 when prompted.

 <h2>Usage</h2>
-Suitable for use with python 3.5 Requires the LRG xml file to be saved in the same local folder.
+Suitable for use with python 3.5.
 See instructions below for detailed information

 Example: `python exon_coordinates_finder.py <your LRG_*.xml file here>`
 <h2>Instructions</h2>